Chukwuebuka-2003/Chukwuebuka-2003/README.md

 * 🧠  I'm learning Data Science and MLOps
 * 🤝  I'm open to collaborating on Data Science projects
 * ⚡  I love watching documentaries on Netflix

+### Background
+As a Computer Science with Statistics undergraduate student at the University of Nigeria, I am passionate about exploring the field of data science and its practical applications.
+With my knowledge of programming languages, statistical methods, and machine learning algorithms, I have worked on various data science projects such as predicting stock prices, analyzing social media sentiment, and developing recommendation systems.
+I have acquired skills in data wrangling, data visualization, and machine learning, and I understand the importance of communication and collaboration in the field.
+My goal is to contribute my skills to real-world projects and stay updated with the latest developments in the industry.
+If you are interested in discussing potential opportunities or collaborations, please do not hesitate to reach out to me

 <a href="https://www.github.com/Chukwuebuka-2003" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Chukwuebuka-2003?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a><a href="https://www.twitter.com/ebukagaus" target="_blank" rel="noreferrer"><img